kwaroran/ccardlib/README.md

 #### `CCardLib.convert(data, args) -> Object`

 Convert the character card to the specified version.
+Both forward and backward conversion are possible. however, backward conversion may lose some data.

 - `data` - The data to convert.
 - `args`